Home / Blog / Techniques for Sharing Data between Vue.js Components

 Charles Allotey

-The first technique for passing data is with props.
-They allow us to transfer data from a parent to a child component.
+The first technique for passing data is Vue.js Props.
+Props allow us to transfer data from a parent vue component to a child component.
 When we build component applications we form a component tree architecture ie. we have smaller components embedded in bigger components which are all then connected to our root component.

 Props is a unidirectional Data Transfer Technique.
-We can only transfer data from Parent Component to child component so a state can only be changed from our parent component.
+We can only transfer data from the parent component to the child component so a state can only be changed from our parent component.

 Props are added to our component via the template section.